jduimovich/bissettcreek-redirect.github.io/README.md

-# openmicroclimate.io.github.io
+# bissettcreek.com
-Redirect site for taking traffic for openmicroclimate.io and redirecting to microclimate.dev
+Redirect site for taking traffic for bissettcreek.com and redirecting to bissettcreek.ca